JessicaGarson/NYU-Intro-to-Python-Spring-2018/Admin/Syllabus.md

 # Syllabus

 We'll be diving into the basics of learning how to code in python.
-By the time we finish class you will should be able to start writing code in python on a regular basis.
+By the time we finish class you will should be able to start writing code in Python on a regular basis.

 ## Monday February 5th
 6:30 PM to 8:00 PM
-WOOL_330

 This is our first class, and we'll spend the majority of the class setting up for successful semester.